Load Testing for Your Black Friday

 CDN testing is crucial for ensuring your system is fast and has low latency.
 Therefore, you need to load test it, especially before big events.
 CDN load testing requires testing from different locations, which you can run through JMeter if you set up different machines.
 Or, you can use BlazeMeter, here’s how.

-To try out BlazeMeter, put your URL or JMX file in the box below and your test will start in minutes.
+To try out BlazeMeter, put your URL in the box below and your test will start in minutes.